 - MathWorks client Weston Robot used model-based design from MathWork's MATLAB and Simulink software products to design mobile robots that disinfect high-touch surfaces to fight the spread of COVID-19.

-- McAfee is offering 3-month subscriptions for Endpoint Protection, Unified Cloud Edge, and CASB to help address the security challenges created by a surge of employees working from home.
+- McAfee offered 3-month subscriptions for Endpoint Protection, Unified Cloud Edge, and CASB to help address the security challenges created by a surge of employees working from home.

 - McAfee Labs is reviewing multiple reports related to the criminal use of COVID-19 as potential bait, including phishing emails, domains, and malware.

 - McAfee published a blog post, podcast episode, and webinar on how to stay safe while working remotely.